Meteor-Community-Packages/meteor-autoform/README.md

 ### method-update

 Will call the server method with the name you specify in the `meteormethod` attribute.

-There are two possible ways your method can be called.

-1. By default, your method will be called with two arguments:
-  * `modifier`: the modifier object generated from the form values
-  * `documentId`: the `_id` of the document being updated
-2. If you set `singleMethodArgument=true` as a form attribute, your method will be called with a single object argument with `_id` and `modifier` properties.
-You should do this if using the [mdg:validated-method](https://github.com/meteor/validated-method) package.
+Your method will be called with a single object argument with `_id` and `modifier` properties.

 You may optionally specify a DDP Connection in the `ddp` attribute.
 If you do, the method will be called using the DDP connection provided.